-SOC 2 was developed by the American Institute of Certified Public Accountants (AICPA) and produces an examination report based upon the AICPA’s AT-C Section 205 and selected Trust Services Criteria (formerly known as Principles).
+SOC 2 (System and Organizational Controls) was developed by the American Institute of Certified Public Accountants (AICPA) and produces an examination report based upon the AICPA’s AT-C Section 205 and selected Trust Services Criteria (formerly known as Principles).
 In plain English, the SOC 2 report is an audit report written based upon predefined criteria related to security, availability, confidentiality, processing integrity and/or privacy.

 Who Should Get a SOC 2?

 Almost any organization can get a SOC 2 report, however, we’ve found that the following business types are most common:

 - IaaS Providers